dilhan2013/cordova-azure-push-notification/README.md

 - Your backend Api (We will call Azure REST APIs from our backend service to register and unregister devices with Azure Notification Hub)

 ## Auzre notification hub

+## Debug Azure notification hubs

+Notification hubs can be viewed using Visual Studio or using Service Bus Explorer.
+[This link](https://msdn.microsoft.com/en-us/library/azure/dn530751.aspx) has more information.